Bivanjit/ai-ops-request-triage/README.md

   "recommended_team": "IT_SUPPORT",
   "recommended_action": "Investigate the laptop's network configuration and restore internal network access."
 }
-Why Structured Output Matters

-LLM responses can be unpredictable when they are returned as unrestricted text.
+Validation

+The workflow does not pass unrestricted LLM output directly into downstream automation.

-This workflow constrains the AI response to a defined structure and parses the result before routing decisions are made.
+The AI response is parsed and validated before routing decisions are made.

-That makes the downstream automation more predictable and easier to maintain.
+This helps prevent malformed or unexpected model output from breaking downstream workflow logic.

+Deduplication

+Incoming requests are checked for duplicate request IDs before continuing through the workflow.

+This prevents the same request from being processed repeatedly when the same event is received more than once.

+Conditional Routing

+After the AI response has been parsed and validated, the workflow uses conditional routing to determine the appropriate operational path.

+The routing layer can use information such as:

+Request category
+Urgency
+Confidence
+Human-review requirement
+Recommended team

+This allows the same workflow to support multiple operational paths without requiring separate workflows for every request type.

 Human-in-the-Loop

 The workflow does not attempt to automate every decision blindly.

-Requests can be flagged for human review when the AI determines that human intervention is required.
+Requests can be flagged for human review when automated handling should not be trusted.

-This provides a control point for cases where automated handling should not be trusted.
+This creates a control point between AI classification and operational action.

+Architecture

+The workflow separates the system into several logical stages:

+Input handling
+Duplicate detection
+Input validation
+AI reasoning
+Structured data processing
+Output validation
+Conditional routing
+Notification / action
+Human escalation

+This modular structure makes individual components easier to modify without redesigning the entire workflow.

 Repository Structure
 ai-ops-request-triage/